scarletbright/avalanche-docs/docs/v1.0/en/tutorials/atomic-swap.md

-# Transfer AVAX tokens between the P-Chain and X-Chain
+# Transfer AVAX tokens between Chains

 ## Introduction

 AVAX tokens exist on both the X-Chain, where they can be traded, and the P-Chain, where they can be provided as a stake when validating the Primary Network.
 Avalanche supports **atomic swaps** of AVAX between the X-Chain and P-chain.
 (In the future Avalanche will support more generic atomic swaps between chains.)
 In this tutorial we'll send AVAX tokens between the X-Chain, P-Chain and C-Chain.

 ## Requirements

 We assume that you've already done the [quickstart guide](../quickstart.md) and are familiar with the [Avalanche Network's architecture.](../core-concepts/overview.md)
 We assume your node is connected to the Public Testnet.

 ## Export AVAX from the X-Chain to the P-Chain